9/11 (2002 film): Release and reception

-CBS aired 9/11 commercial-free on March 10, 2002, to mark six months since the attacks.
-It was produced by Susan Zirinksy.
+CBS aired 9/11 on March 10, 2002, to mark six months since the attacks.
+It aired with only two commercial interruptions, but the advertisers also used their advertising space to honor first responders.
+It was produced by Susan Zirinsky.
 The film was watched by 39.4 million viewers, bringing in a rating/share of 22.3/33, and was the highest-rated program that week.
 Hosted by actor Robert De Niro, CBS's broadcast was repeated on the first anniversary as well.
 The film aired in 103 countries in 2002 alone.

 The film was noted for the subjects' use of profanity.
 Under regular circumstances on American broadcast media, this language would have been subject to censorship by the broadcaster or the Federal Communications Commission.
 At the time of the documentary's broadcast, the FCC took no action against the network for violating indecency rules, because it believed such action would have a negative connotation and would be interpreted as sanitizing history.

 In addition, a 2006 ruling by a federal appeals court had successfully granted a "temporary halt" to the FCC's enforcement of its indecency rules.
 This allowed CBS and any affiliates to air the documentary without edits and without fear of facing stiff fines.

 The DVD of the documentary was released in proximity, with De Niro's footage edited from it.
 CBS re-aired the film, hosted again by De Niro, on September 10, 2006, the night before the fifth anniversary of the attacks.
 This version contained updates from the principal subjects of the documentary, as of 2006.

 On September 11, 2011, CBS broadcast 9/11: Ten Years Later, once again hosted by De Niro.
 The aftershow was updated by the Naudet brothers, Hanlon and CBS News producer Susan Zirinsky to include new interviews and footage on the lives of those who had been shown in the documentary ten years later.
 The program also focused on the construction of the new One World Trade Center, and on the health problems faced by many of the firemen who had served at Ground Zero, where they were exposed to burning contaminants.
-DeNiro was joined by the Naudet brothers and James Hanlon, a former New York fireman-turned-film director who was also present that day.
+De Niro was joined by the Naudet brothers and James Hanlon, a former New York fireman-turned-film director who was also present that day.
 As with all previous broadcasts of the film, CBS aired repeated viewer discretion warnings before and during the broadcast.

 In 2016, CNN picked up the rights to show the film for the fifteenth anniversary of the attacks, executive produced and directed and updates by James Hanlon, this time hosted by Denis Leary.

-Awards
+Accolades

 9/11 was nominated for and won many awards, including an Emmy for Outstanding Non-Fiction Special (Informational) and a Peabody Award.